jez/blog/_posts/2022-02-28-error-recovery-part-3.md

 reduced AST for that non-terminal, or some other summary.

-The next step is to actually understand what these traces mean, because it looks like there's a lot of magic names and numbers, but there's a short cut for that.
+The next step is to actually understand what these traces mean, because it looks like there's a lot of magic names and numbers.
+The long answer is that you'll have to look in the textual report that Bison generates about all the intermediate states in your parser.
+This is documented in the [Understanding Your Parser] section of the Bison docs.

+But if you're impatient, there's a bit of a short cut that can work in many cases.

 # Diff traces for good and bad parses